CrowdShelf/server/README.md

 4. Run `npm start` and you'll be up and running on port 3000, or an environment defined port.

 ## Data model
-An `item` is a book in our database that is owned by a user:
+An `book` is a book in our database that is owned by a user:

     {
         isbn: String